gallandarakhneorg/autolatex/README.txt

         evince, gv, and xpdf.

     --xelatex
-        Use the LaTeX command: "xelatex".
+        Use the LaTeX command: xelatex.

 AUTO GENERATION OF FIGURES
     A translator is used to convert a source figure into a target figure